-Employability Skill Industry/enterprise requirements for this qualification include the following facets: Communication that contributes to productive and harmonious relations across employees and customers communicating international processes and business practices, taking into consideration international clients' diverse social and cultural needs negotiating with internal and external clients in an international business context writing and presenting a range of reports on the research and analysis of economic trends and import and export ventures in global markets reading and interpreting complex documents, such as contracts: legislation and guidelines for international business activities researching, reading and interpreting business and market data, regulatory requirements and product/service specific information related to international business developing international business networks and maintaining relationships domestically and internationally using excellent interpersonal skills and producing a wide range of reports and visual presentations Teamwork that contributes to productive working relationships and outcomes establishing and working with international network members to facilitate effective business applying teamwork in a range of situations that incorporate safe and compliant business practices coaching and mentoring staff and others in conducting businesses in new and unusual environments defining performance measures and working collaboratively with team members delegating and briefing various personnel on their roles and responsibilities regarding the implementation of organisational plans managing and providing feedback on individual and team performance
+Takets described here are broad industry requirements that may vary depending on the packaging options.
+Employability Skill Industry/enterprise requirements for this qualification include the following facets: Communication communicating international processes and business practices, taking into consideration international clients' diverse social and cultural needs negotiating with internal and external clients in an international business context reading and interpreting complex documents, such as contracts: legislation and guidelines for international business activities researching, reading and interpreting business and market data, regulatory requirements and product/service specific information related to international business developing international business networks producing a wide range of reports and visual presentations Teamwork establishing and working with international network members to facilitate effective business applying teamwork in a range of situations that incorporate safe and compliant business practices coaching and mentoring staff and others in conducting businesses in new and unusual environments defining performance measures and working collaboratively with team members delegating and briefing various personnel on their roles and responsibilities regarding the implementation of organisational plans managing and providing feedback on individual and team performance

-Problem solving that contributes to productive outcomes identifying, analysing and developing mitigation strategies for risks in international business assessing the financial viability of new opportunities and matching organisational capability with market needs developing a range of options in response to difficulties arising from conducting business in a complex environment analysing compliance legislative issues in international business activities, devising solutions to meet both legislative and business requirements developing techniques to overcome resistance controlling, minimising, or eliminating hazards that may exist during activity in the international business context Initiative and enterprise that contribute to innovative outcomes developing new approaches and innovative strategies to increase performance identifying new and emerging opportunities for the business and developing strategies to capitalise on them developing systems and process to meet new market requirements Planning and organising that contribute to long and short-term strategic planning allocating resources to meet organisational requirements collecting, collating and analysing information using appropriate workplace business systems reviewing business practices and processes and recommending improvements evaluating and assessing product performance in international markets planning for contingencies to ensure client needs are met Self-management that contributes to employee satisfaction and growth managing own time and priorities effectively meeting compliance requirements working within organisational policies and procedures and legislative requirements taking responsibility in accordance with management role Learning that contributes to ongoing improvement and expansion in employee and company operations and outcomes determining staff needs for re-training or induction to new systems, and new skill development providing learning and development opportunities to team members identifying culturally appropriate social and behavioural norms and practices in international business relationships updating own knowledge on social, economic, political and business trends in international environments and taking advantage of learning opportunities in the international business workplace
+Problem solving identifying, analysing and developing mitigation strategies for risks in international business assessing the financial viability of new opportunities and matching organisational capability with market needs developing a range of options in response to difficulties arising from conducting business in a complex environment analysing compliance legislative issues in international business activities, devising solutions to meet both legislative and business requirements developing techniques to overcome resistance controlling, minimising, or eliminating hazards that may exist during activity in the international business context Initiative and enterprise developing new approaches and innovative strategies to increase performance identifying new and emerging opportunities for the business and developing strategies to capitalise on them developing systems and process to meet new market requirements Planning and organising allocating resources to meet organisational requirements collecting, collating and analysing information using appropriate workplace business systems reviewing business practices and processes and recommending improvements evaluating and assessing product performance in international markets planning for contingencies to ensure client needs are met Self-management managing own time and priorities effectively meeting compliance requirements working within organisational policies and procedures and legislative requirements taking responsibility in accordance with management role Learning determining staff needs for re-training or induction to new systems, and new skill development providing learning and development opportunities to team members identifying culturally appropriate social and behavioural norms and practices in international business relationships updating own knowledge on social, economic, political and business trends in international environments and taking advantage of learning opportunities in the international business workplace

-• selecting and applying appropriate technology for procedures associated with international operations creating presentations using a range of media using business technology, such as computers, word processing and document management software using online technologies for research and international
+Technology selecting and applying appropriate technology for procedures associated with international operations creating presentations using a range of media using business technology using online technologies for research and international business purposes 4.3 Recognition given to the course (if applicable) 4.4 Licensing/ regulatory requirements (if applicable) Standard 5 AQTF Standards for Accredited Courses Not applicable.

-business purposes

-•

-4.3 Recognition given to the course (if applicable) Standard 5 AQTF Standards for Accredited Courses Not applicable.
-4.4 Licensing/ regulatory requirements (if applicable) Standard 5 AQTF Standards for Accredited Courses Not applicable.
-5. Course rules Standards 2, 6,7 and 9 AQTF Standards for Accredited Courses